radiantearth/mlhub-dataset/README.md

 | ----------- | ------ | ------------------------------------------------------------------- |
 | contact     | string | **REQUIRED**.
 Email address(es) of the primary points of contact    |
 | creator     | string | **REQUIRED**.
 Name and URL of affiliated institutions (in markdown) |

-### Dataset Tags/Keywords

-Tags are a list of keywords added to the dataset's metadata to describe or categorize the catalog, combining one or more words, that improve the user experience by allowing them to filter all the datasets seen on Radiant MLHub catalog to a speicif subset of types, e.g. satellite constellation, machine learning use-case, or data provider.

 ### Dataset Created and Updated Dates